rikosintie/Discovery/docs/usage.md

 - Port Channels
 - interface 1/0/49

+**Or just forget the regex!**
-The goal is to not include mac address from uplinks and system MACs.
-You will need to know what ports to exclude ahead of time.
+The goal is to not include mac-addresses from uplinks and system MACs.
+But you would need to know what ports to exclude ahead of time.
 You can just dump the whole table.
-The only time I have seen this cause a problem is on a Cisco 6509 core that had six 48 port blades and several IDFs connect to the fiber card.
+The only time I have seen this cause a problem was on a Cisco 6509 core that had six 48 port blades and several IDFs connected to the fiber card.
 There are a lot of mac in that table.
+The script worked but it took a while!

 ### Cisco XE mac address table exclude